WHAT IS PLANNING PERMISSION?

 Planning permission is either granted or refused following the submission of a planning application to a Local Planning Authority taking account of planning policy and any other material considerations.

-See the links below for more information about planning applications, the decision making process, how to object to an application or how to appeal a decision.
-We have an extensive library that explains the whole process.
+See the links below and in our menus at the top of this page for more information about planning applications, the decision making process, how to object to an application or how to appeal a decision.
+We have an extensive library of articles that explains the whole process.

 TownPlanning.info has an extensive catalogue of articles and guides which help explain the town planning system in England.